Rinat Akhmetov: Activities during the Russian invasion

 SCM's businesses provide an extensive support to the Armed Forces of Ukraine, territorial defenders, the National Guard, National Police, Main Intelligence Directorate, and other military and security units.
 Metinvest also works to protect conscripted employees, utility workers, rescuers, military doctors, representatives of the national media who work in the combat areas by providing transport, drones, protective engineering structures, body armour, protective equipment, and medical assistance.

 As of 24 February 2024 Rinat Akhmetov's Steel Front initiative donated more than 5000 drones, 1200 cars and special vehicles, more than 200,000 body armour items, including 170,000 bulletproof vests, 1,1 million litres of fuel to the Armed Forces of Ukraine, territorial defenders, and communities.

-Metinvest is using its steel to make ‘hedgehogs’ slowing the advance of Russian tanks.
+Metinvest is using its steel to make Czech hedgehogs slowing the advance of Russian tanks.
 The initiative also handed over 3 armored amphibious assault ships to the GUR in June 2024.

 Shakhtar Donetsk, the football club sponsored by Akhmetov, opened this year Shelter Center at the Arena Lviv, since then it has received more than 2,000 internal migrants from different regions of Ukraine.
 As of the end of August, there were 6,000 temporary accommodation places arranged by Metinvest at its social facilities.
 The shelter residents receive hot meals, food and hygienic kits.
 The company has arranged 850 accommodation places in six Dnipropetrovsk and Kyrovohrad communities.

 For three years of Russia's full invasion of Ukraine, DTEK returned power to more than 17 million households.
 The company's power engineers respond swiftly to re-energise localities cut off electricity supply because of hostilities.

 After the power plants in Kharkiv and Dnipropetrovsk oblasts were hit by Russian missile strikes, causing widespread blackouts in five regions of Ukraine, Rinat Akhmetov and DTEK Group decided to start helping restore electricity supply all over Ukraine, even in the areas not covered by DTEK power grid.

-Since the outbreak of the war, Akhmetov's DTEK has been supplying free electricity worth ₴350 million (later $10 million) to medical and military facilities in Kyiv, Dnipropetrovsk, and Donetsk oblasts.
+In 2022, Akhmetov's DTEK has been supplying free electricity worth ₴350 million (later $10 million) to medical and military facilities in Kyiv, Dnipropetrovsk, and Donetsk oblasts.

 Metinvest has developed special chemical composition of steel to produce plates for body armour.
 As of February 2023 the company has already provided 170,000 bulletproof vests to the army, the territorial defence forces, law enforcement agencies, and members of emergency rescue teams.

 Highlighted by Bloomberg, the latest development of Metinvest's specialists is prefabricated dugouts, or portable steel war shelters for Ukrainian defenders.
 These special shelters for strengthening trenches can be used as a full-fledged field accommodation and one such shelter costs about ₴200,000 ($5,450).
 Like all other equipment and protective gear, Metinvest delivers the shelters to the military free of charge.
 The company has already sent 123 (170 as for April 2023) of them to the front lines.
 The company has already sent 200 for July 2023 and 500 for May 2024 to the front lines.